PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What about kayak bass fishing?

-South Carolina's protected coves and creek arms are perfect for kayak fishing.
-I regularly launch my kayak to access shallow areas boats can't reach.
+South Carolina's protected coves and creek arms are perfect for kayak bass fishing.
+I regularly launch my kayak to access shallow areas boats cannot reach.
 Lake Jocassee's clear water makes it ideal for kayak sight fishing.
+Dreher Island and many other parks offer kayak-specific launch areas.

 Which lakes allow bass tournaments?

 Most major lakes host tournaments, but Santee Cooper, Hartwell, and Murray see the most activity.
-Check with lake management for tournament schedules to avoid crowds or to watch the pros weigh in.
+Check with lake management for tournament schedules to avoid crowds or to watch professional anglers weigh in.
+Some smaller lakes restrict tournament activity during peak seasons.

 Ready to experience South Carolina's incredible bass fishing?
 Grab your gear and head to one of these proven lakes.
 The bass are waiting, and your next personal best could be just a cast away.
 See you on the water!